 Alternatively, you can maintain the same one-to-one relationship and have rows for each installation and token, but you'll probably want to organize these with a sort key: the

 If your app is installed on an entire org, where previously it was installed for specific users and workspaces, you might still have thousands of existing user tokens.
-These tokens will continue to function after you become an org-wide app.
+These tokens will continue to function after you become an organization-wide app.

 And don't worry: your existing paths to gain user tokens (like Sign in with Slack, or just a regular OAuth sign-in flow for users) will still work.
-Those permissions will each be added to your org-wide user token, rather than creating a new token.
+Those permissions will each be added to your organization-wide user token, rather than creating a new token.

 If you previously had User ID translation

 ON in your Enterprise app, now is the time to turn it

 Single enterprise user IDs are now available.
 There's no benefit to continuing to maintain local IDs.
 Use

 migration.exchange to obtain the new single IDs for any users that you have remaining local IDs for.

 When your app is install across an org, the scopes set during that installation pass down to each installation on individual workspaces within that org.
 Even if you pass different scopes during the OAuth redirect when you gain access to an individual workspace, you'll still receive only the scopes set during the organization-wide install.